blabla1337/skf-flask/README.md

 Default the application will generate a certificate on the fly but what you really want to do is placing your own server.key and server.crt in the skf dir.
 Then the skf-flask application will use these instead.

-default username: `admin`
+Default username: `admin`
 The password will be auto-generated every time the skf-application is launched.
-Check commandline output for the the generated password.
+Check commandline output for the generated password.

 Testing
 -------